The Doon Dictionary

 Shanti

 Peace or calm.
-We like to think there’s a bit of shanti woven into every hand-loomed shirt.
+There’s a bit of shanti woven into every hand-loomed shirt.

 -